Azmechatech/pms/docs/system-admin-guide/calendars-and-dates/README.md

 ## Calendar subscriptions

-Administrators can allow users with the necessary permissions to subscribe to OpenProject calendars and access work package information via an external calendar client using iCalendar.
+Administrators can allow users with the necessary permissions to subscribe to Project Management System Calendars and access work package information via an external calendar client using iCalendar.
 When the setting **Enable iCalendar subscriptions** is inactive nobody will be able to subscribe to any calendar.

 To change this setting, navigate to **Calendar subscriptions** inside of the **Calendar and dates** settings.